vortexmakes/RKH/doc/readme.txt

-The conditional, junction, shallow history, and deep history pseudostates are created using RKH_CREATE_COND_STATE(), RKH_CREATE_JUNCTION_STATE(), RKH_CREATE_SHALLOW_HISTORY_STATE(), and RKH_CREATE_DEEP_HISTORY_STATE() macros respectively, which are explained in \c rkh.h file.
+The conditional, junction, shallow history, and deep history pseudostates are created using RKH_CREATE_COND_STATE(), RKH_CREATE_JUNCTION_STATE(), RKH_CREATE_SHALLOW_HISTORY_STATE(), and RKH_CREATE_DEEP_HISTORY_STATE() macros respectively, which are explained in \b rkh.h file.

 \n According to "my" state diagram the declaration of conditional pseudostate "C1" looks as follow: